A pet in the workplace policy is a weird one because it simultaneously feels like a terrible idea and a fantastic idea.

 Please bear in mind that your policy should not extend to service animals.
 This is a separate issue entirely!
 Service animals should be free to go wherever their owners need them, and they count as a “reasonable adjustment” any company must make to make their workplace more accessible.

 Is Your Business Ready for Pets in the Workplace?

-You may have read all this and decided that a pets in the workplace policy is more trouble than it’s worth.
+You may have read all this and decided that a pet in the workplace policy is more trouble than it’s worth.

 But don’t worry.
-You can still enjoy all the benefits a pets in the workplace policy can bring by taking a holistic approach to employee wellbeing.
+You can still enjoy all the benefits of pets in the workplace policy can bring by taking a holistic approach to employee wellbeing.

 Our Essential Guide to Workplace Wellbeing whitepaper has dozens of ideas for how you can make your team feel more engaged and motivated, with or without animals.
 Download your free copy today!